OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 ![Scores from 1-3 are given to rank the importance of each pressure.
 Only values of 2 or 3 require that a resilience layer be activated when calculating the goal scores.](./fig/ohiman_goals-pressures-2D.png)

 Stressors that have no impact are left blank in the matrix rather than being assigned a rank of zero, which would affect the average score.
 Pressures are ranked rather than being represented as a binary (yes/no) measure because the range of consequence of different pressures on each goal can be quite large, and to classify all those pressures as a simple 'yes' would give too much influence to the weakest stressors.
-For example, food provision is most heavily impacted by unsustainable, high-bycatch fishing, but pollution does have some impact on fish populations.
+For example, food provision could be most heavily impacted by unsustainable, high-bycatch fishing, but pollution does have some impact on fish populations.
 Without a weighting system, these stressors would be treated equally in their impact on the food provision goal.
+In the figure above, a climate change pressure is the strongest variable acting on the Fisheries sub-goal.

 > How are Pressures calculated in the Toolbox?

->Pressures are represented by three-dimensional matrix.
-The data of each stressor in each region and the rank weights are two dimensions of the 3-D matrix.
+>Conceptually, pressures in OHI can be represented by three-dimensional matrix by combining the pressures matrix with each associated data layer.
 The Toolbox will:
 1. For each stressor, multiply the local data for each region (between 0 and 1) by the weight (NA, 1, 2, or 3) assigned to that pressure for a specific goal and subgoal
 2. Within each category, combine all stressor data from step 1 to get a category score
 3. Average scores of all categories to get an overall pressures score for that goal or sub-goal